 The spatial organization of the Bandshell and associated site remain similar to the end of the period significance.
-In the 1940s, the spatial organization of the site was altered by Saco R. DeBoer's Central Park's design that added amphitheater seating to the amphitheater at the Bandshell.
-This inclusion created a defined space for entertainment and performance separate from south lawn, which remained open for flexible use.
+In the 1940s, the spatial organization of the site was altered by Saco Rienk DeBoer's Central Park's design that added amphitheater seating to the Bandshell setting.
+This inclusion created a defined space for entertainment and performance separate from the south lawn, which remained open for flexible use.

 The Bandshell is prominently sited at the north edge of Central Park with the amphitheater seating oriented towards it.
-A sloped amphitheater's berm gradually transitions into a south lawn creating a visual connection between the spaces.
+A sloped berm gradually transitions into a south lawn creating a visual connection between the spaces.
 Concrete paved sidewalks at the northern corners connect the perimeter walks to the Bandshell's amphitheater.
-The overall appearance of the landscape reflects a functional urban park and the original design by Saco R. DeBoer.
+The overall appearance of the landscape reflects a functional urban park and the original design by Saco Rienk DeBoer.